phenomnomnominal/phenomnomnominal.github.com-old/web/content/how-i-tricked-our-testers-into-becoming-java-script-developers.md

     # doSomething.feature
     Feature: Do something
+        In order to feel good about myself
         As a human
         I want to do something
-        So that I can say feel good about myself

         Scenario: Do a thing
            When I do something